pythonanywhere/help_pages/articles/Streamlit.md

  * There is a very limited web UI for creating and managing those websites.
    Contact [support@pythonanywhere.com](mailto:support@pythonanywhere.com) if you would like us to enable it for your account.
  * We do not guarantee that the command line syntax and the API interface will remain the same.
  * We have not worked out the long-term pricing for those sites, which will probably differ from the way we charge for traditional WSGI ones.
-We're 99.9% certain that there will be a way to host them in a free plan, though!

 If you are brave enough to try it, here is a quick guide on how to do it :-)

 # Prerequisites

 ## Paid account
 As Streamlit is not installed by default, you will need to install it in a virtualenv.
-Size of the virtualenv with Streamlit and its dependencies is too large for free accounts, so you will need a basic Hacker paid account to use it.
+The size of the virtualenv with Streamlit and its dependencies is too large for a free account, so you will need at least a basic Hacker paid account to use it.

 ## API token